 Esquire

-Complain About Esquire - learn how to file a complaint
+Complain About Esquire - File a Complaint Today

 Still getting charged for an Esquire subscription you thought you cancelled?
 You're not alone.
 It's a classic magazine subscription nightmare.
 Seriously, their parent company, Hearst, has over 1,000 complaints filed against them with the Better Business Bureau in the last three years alone.
 It's a mess.
 Most of the frustration boils down to the same issues people complain about on the BBB page: incorrect billing amounts and magazines that never show up.
 They make it easy to sign up but a real pain to leave.